POAR: Towards Open Vocabulary Pedestrian Attribute Recognition

 \section{Introduction}

-\IEEEPARstart{P}{edestrian} attribute recognition (PAR) aims to predict attributes of a target pedestrian, such as gender, age, clothing, accessories, etc. As the applications in person search~\cite{ZhangPgan,He_2021_ICCV,zhang2022local} and scene understanding~\cite{Wang_2022_CVPR,chang2021comprehensive} are getting more attention, PAR has become an active and significant research topic in computer vision.
-Existing methods such as global-local methods~\cite{Tang_2019_ICCV,Guo_2019_CVPR,DBLP:conf/bmvc/LiuLYS18}, attention methods~\cite{liu2017hydraplus,DBLP:conf/bmvc/LiuLYS18}, textual semantic correlations methods~\cite{9782406,2022arXiv220708677L} address the PAR problem by training a multi-label classifier within a predetermined small attribute space.
-Thus they cannot be used to recognize attributes that do not exist in the predefined classes, such as ``cotton'' and ``long coat'' shown in Figure~\ref{fig:onecol}.
-In this work, we aim to explore how to handle the new attributes in open-world and discuss a new pedestrian open-attribute recognition (POAR) problem.
+Pedestrian attribute recognition (PAR) aims to predict attributes of a target pedestrian, such as gender, age, clothing, accessories, etc. Due to the increasing importance of person search~\cite{ZhangPgan,He_2021_ICCV,zhang2022local} and scene understanding~\cite{Wang_2022_CVPR,chang2021comprehensive} in many applications, PAR has emerged as an active research topic in the field of computer vision.
+Existing methods such as global-local methods~\cite{Tang_2019_ICCV,guo_visual_2022,DBLP:conf/bmvc/LiuLYS18}, attention methods~\cite{liu2017hydraplus,DBLP:conf/bmvc/LiuLYS18}, textual semantic correlations methods~\cite{9782406,2022arXiv220708677L} address the PAR problem by training a multi-label classifier within a predetermined attribute space.
+Thus they cannot recognize attributes beyond the predefined classes, such as ``cotton'' and ``long coat'' shown in Figure~\ref{fig:onecol}.
+In this work, we explore how to handle new attributes in an open world and examine a new Pedestrian Open-Attribute Recognition (POAR) problem.

-Pedestrian attribute recognition (PAR) aims to predict attributes of a target pedestrian, such as gender, age, clothing, accessories, etc. As the applications in person search~\cite{ZhangPgan,He_2021_ICCV,zhang2022local} and scene understanding~\cite{Wang_2022_CVPR,chang2021comprehensive} are getting more attention, PAR has become an active and significant research topic in computer vision.
-Existing methods such as global-local methods\cite{Tang_2019_ICCV,Guo_2019_CVPR,DBLP:conf/bmvc/LiuLYS18}, attention methods\cite{liu2017hydraplus,DBLP:conf/bmvc/LiuLYS18}, textual semantic correlations methods\cite{9782406,2022arXiv220708677L} address the PAR problem by training a multi-label classifier within a predetermined small attribute space.
-Thus they cannot be used to recognize attributes that do not exist in the predefined classes, such as ``cotton'' and ``long coat'' shown in Figure~\ref{fig:onecol}.
-In this work, we aim to explore how to handle the new attributes in open-world and discuss a new pedestrian open-attribute recognition (POAR) problem.